 IVF is one of the more widely used ART techniques with the highest success rates.
-A combination of medicines and surgical procedures are used to fertilise the egg with the sperm.
+A combination of medical and surgical procedures are used to fertilise the egg with the sperm.
 Later, the fertilized egg is implanted in the uterus for conception.

 The results of in vitro fertilization in India are positive in the first attempt only but in some cases, the patient is not able to conceive.
 In such cases, the IVF cycle is repeated.

 IUI is a fertility treatment which is carried out to increase the chances of conception.
 The most common reason for IUI is low sperm count or decreased sperm mobility.
 As it involves the placement of sperm directly inside a woman’s uterus, the chances of conception are high.
 However, IUI may be selected for the treatment of the following conditions as well: